-Hilton Head’s favorite spots looked seriously stunning in snow.
+Remember how stunning Hilton Head looked like covered in snow?
 These photos are proof

-Hilton Head doesn’t see snow often — and man, was it a sight to see.
+The Lowcountry saw a historic winter storm this year, and man was it a sight to see.

 From the beaches of Sea Pines blanketed in snow to the crystallized tree tops of the north end, Hilton Head looked seriously good in winter white.